 Some methods for accessing data allow for updating the data, while others allow only querying.
 If a user accesses data via ODBC, they can only query the data while using Admin Pages they can update or query the data.

 Banner Security starts with the Oracle Username.
 Oracle is the underlying database which houses all Banner data.
-Admin Pages facilitate single sign-on (SSO) access using Drake ID and passwords, so a user doesn't generally need to know their Oracle ID.
+Admin Pages facilitate single sign-on (SSO) access using Drake Username and passwords, so a user doesn't generally need to know their Oracle ID.
 ODBC users will need to know their Oracle ID to access Banner data.

 Within Banner, privileges that specify whether a user can access particular data via a particular method are granted to an Oracle Username.
 These are granted in groups called security classes.
 For ODBC, these are called roles.
 Both roles and security classes are collections of privileges that can be granted to a user.

 Users are never granted access to a single Admin Page or table/view directly.
 Access is granted only through a security class or role.
-Additionally, security classes and roles are set up and owned by the Data Custodians for each Banner Module.
+Additionally, security classes and roles are set up and owned by the Data Stewards for each Banner Module.
 The Banner Modules are:

 Banner Modules

-Module
+Module |

 Abbreviation